unm-historiography/2018-spring/20th Century Summaries/James-Summary.md

 •	**For the first time in the western world, the “Eurocentric view” of the historical world was challenged** (p.
 146).
 Some historians such as Edward Said, led the movement to construct historical stories with more non-European perspectives.
 Jan Vansina fought to recognize the importance of African oral stories in their study of history (p.
 147).
 This development allowed for a more global historical perspective.

 •	The increased popularity of history in the late 20th century did not come without controversies.
 Culture wars ensued about the origins and accuracy of national history. **“History Wars” flourished as scholars and politicians debated popular and academic history** (p.
 153).
 President Reagan only spoke about the bright spots of American history while his administration fought to dismantle “political correct” history (p.
 157).
 The issue of political correctness was a hotly contested issue between academia and politicians because both sides claimed the other was misperceiving history in a subjective not objective manner.
 The “History Wars” over the accuracy of the past could be best illustrated by George Orwell’s 1948 novel *“1984”* that “he who controls the past controls the future.
 He who controls the present controls the past.” (p.
 113).

+1. I made grammatical improvements to the summary entry by fixing typos and improving the readability of the sentences.
+After looking at other GitHub entries, I improved the title of my entry by properly formatting it as a header.